-The state has seen immense mobilisation of the Maratha community which feels left behind in the economic downturn, job-quota regimes and education availability.
+The state has seen an immense mobilisation of the Maratha community which feels left behind in the economic downturn, job-quota regimes and education availability.
 This has led to their legging up after the Dalit(s) and the OBCs.
-Whereas the Dalit mobilisation in the entire country as it is- is a counter mobilisation against the forces of oppression and misdemeanors.
-The entire spread of protests is a show of strength by the Dalit community which has lasted throughout the NDA rule of 3 years.
+Whereas the Dalit mobilisation in the entire country as it is- is a counter-mobilisation against the forces of oppression and misdemeanours.
+The entire spread of protests is a show of strength by the Dalit community which has lasted throughout the NDA rule for 3 years.
 Dalits for the second time in the history of Indian sub-continent are coming out vocally against the cultural majoritarianism and attempts to flatten cultural diversity.

 Before we come to terms with the contradictions, there are certain aspects which need to be looked into.
-The Maratha pride and their mobilisation has been taking place from past 3 years.
-This has been unprecedented in the Independent India’s history and has deeply impacted the minds of the community, further aggravating the deepest fears of the opposite vis-a’-vis the Dalits.
+The Maratha pride and their mobilisation have been taking place for past 3 years.
+This has been unprecedented in Independent India’s history and has deeply impacted the minds of the community, further aggravating the deepest fears of the opposite vis-a’-vis the Dalits.
 Thus we have two contradictory dimensions of the Maratha mobilisation.
-On one hand it brings forth the stratification within the community and on other it has given the same a sense of pride and collectivism.
+On one hand, it brings forth the stratification within the community and on other, it has given the same a sense of pride and collectivism.

-The present services led economic growth demands a certain level of education, social demands, skills and attributes.
+The present services-led economic growth demands a certain level of education, social demands, skills and attributes.
 The dominant castes often lack all these attributes whereas the OBCs and the Dalits make it up with the want of reservations.
-The salaried jobs they are offered generally makes it up for the stability and average income they are offered’ compared to informal sector and agriculture.
+The salaried jobs they are offered generally make it up to the stability and average income they are offered’ compared to the informal sector and agriculture.

 The third wing-